JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 So simple to get started!
 Out of the box, you have almost all the working parts.
 The downside is that
-  OpenWRT space is not the easiest or most flexible environment, and the Turris equipment is quite expensive.
+  OpenWRT is not the easiest or most flexible environment, and the Turris equipment is quite expensive.

+In addition, the Turris was probably _not_ your router when you started, so you may be changing your home network in order to measure it.
+That's fine for consumption, but not great for other performance measures.

-I investigated using the OpenWRT on my existing home router (the [Netgear Nighthawk 6900P][nighthawk]), but it seems OpenWRT doesn't play nice with closed source drivers for the Broadcom chips.
+I investigated using the OpenWRT on my existing home router (the [Netgear Nighthawk 6900P][nighthawk]), but it seems OpenWRT doesn't play nice with proprietary drivers for the Broadcom chips.
 I need my network to actually function, so this was out.
 It might work with the [DD-WRT][ddwrt-7000] ~fork, but I didn't push this.